Welcome.

 You’re welcome to join.
 While I will be creating the curriculum from a cis-woman’s perspective (with its accompanying blind spots), I will offer the workshop using gender-neutral language, ask for student pronouns, and tailor curriculum to the concerns of students in the class.

 No worries.
 We still want you to participate.
+The full-cost of the workshop is $360, or $60/session.
 Sliding scale pricing starts at $180 for the full workshop (or $30/session).
 An option to attend via trade ($0 in exchange for getting the word out) is also available.
 Please reach out to Lily to request sliding scale, trade, or to make alternative arrangements.